Ashwita93/HTB-Class4/README.md

 # Read Easy with Buttons (HTB-Assignment4)
-Hacking the Browser - Assignment 3 (Playing with chrome extensions)
+Hacking the Browser - Assignment 4 (Adding buttons and a Popup)

 Read Easy
 Assignment for week 3 class.
 I have created this github repo to keep track of the development of this chrome extension.